Skip to main content

 ProcessSetHTMLPos

-Additionally, the following properties must be set in its SetEnv.cmd file:
+Additionally, the following properties must be set in the SetEnv.cmd file:

 PARENT_THEMENextGen1024x768/PosSelfCheckout